-(m) Costs of rehousing units provided by the Hong Kong Housing Authority and the Hong Kong Housing Society
+(I) Costs of rehousing units provided by the Hong Kong Housing Authority and the Hong Kong Housing Society

-The Hong Kong Housing Authority and the Hong Kong Housing Society have agreed to provide certain rehousing units to the Authority.
-In return, the Authority will pay for the reservation fees until a tenant is moved into the unit and the development costs of the rehousing unit.
-These costs are recognised as part of the cost of properties under development referred to in Note 2(k), or jointly controlled development projects for projects undertaken in joint ventures (Note 2(r)).
+The Hong Kong Housing Authority and the Hong Kong Housing Society have agreed to provide certain rehousing units to the Group.
+In return, the Group will pay for the reservation fees until a tenant is moved into the unit and the allocation costs of the rehousing unit.
+These costs are recognised as part of the cost of properties under development referred to in Note 2(j).

-(n) Provisions and contingencies
+(m) Provisions and contingencies

-Provisions are recognised when the Group has a present legal or constructive obligation as a result of past events; it is more likely than not that an outflow of resources will be required to settle the obligation; and the amount has been reliably estimated.
+Provisions are recognised when the Group has a present legal or constructive obligation as a result of past events; it is more likely than not that an outflow of economic benefits will be required to settle the obligation; and the amount can be reliably estimated.
 Provisions are not recognised for future operating losses, except for those cases where the Group has a present obligation as a result of committed events.